 Matt Rosenzweig, 60, of Manhattan, said the moments that drew the most applause had to do with the idea of acting against censorship rather than animosity toward North Korea.

-Although Cinema Village manager Lee Peterson said the New York Police Department planned to post officers outside the theater, there was no visible police presence outside or inside the venue for the first screening.
+There was no visible police presence outside or inside the Cinema Village for the first screening.

 The movie, which is playing in theaters in major metropolitan areas as well as in smaller cities ranging from Bangor, Maine, to Jasper, Indiana, features Rogen and Franco as journalists who are recruited by the CIA to assassinate the North Korean leader.

 Sony decided to release the film after U.S. President Barack Obama, as well as such Hollywood luminaries as George Clooney and Republicans and Democrats in Washington, raised concerns that Hollywood was setting a precedent of self-censorship.

 In Los Angeles' San Fernando Valley, where the first screening at 11:45 a.m.
 PT was only half full, some filmgoers were blunt about their reasons for attending.

 "You need to stand up for these things," said Dennis Lavalle, an acting teacher who came with his daughter.
 "And I am not going to let a country that regularly depicts in video the nuclear Armageddon of this country and that's OK, and we can't make a satirical picture about something that is not going to happen."

 MOVIE FANS HAPPY

 The audience in Manhattan exited the theater to a throng of network TV cameras and a crowd of people lined up for the next showing.